learn-co-curriculum/dsc-postgrad-new-project/README.md

 Once you've picked your project, you'll have enough information to write up a project plan.
 While there will certainly be adjustments as you go, having a plan to start from will help you start figuring out the path to completion.
 Project management is a valuable skill in the workplace, so take this opportunity to intentionally develop this skill.

-We recommend you include the following elements in your project plan:
+We recommend that you put your project plan in writing, rather than just keeping it in your head.
+Doing so will force you to clarify your plans and will save you time later when it's time to write up our project.
+We have created a template for your [DS Project Plan][], including the following elements:

 1. Project Overview
 2. Deliverables